 - Castell de Bellver – One of the few circular castles in Europe, this 13th century Gothic-style castle was built upon a hill surrounded by lush forest for King James II of Majorca.
 You can hike to the top for unique panoramic views.

 - Catedral-Basílica de Santa María de Mallorca (La Seu) – Although the first stone was placed in 1229 by James I of Aragon, it wasn’t until the 14th century that the construction truly began.
-It is influenced by many different architecture styles due to its multi-century development giving it a unparalleled characteristics.
+It is influenced by many different architecture styles due to its multi-century development giving it an unparalleled characteristic.

 This Beautiful Cathedral is one of the most visited attractions in Palma!